-Janice Romo, Executive Director
+Amanda Ocone, Executive Director

-With its gradual expansion to a K-8 program, Jan’s role shifted to Staff Developer where she became a “teacher of teachers” for 13 years.
-She was responsible for the development and assessment of the school’s core curriculum.
-Her active involvement with this "community of learners” brought yet another shift.
-She became the West Hills K-8 principal and was honored to work even more closely with all the components that affected its 700 children.
+Jan began her career teaching kindergarten and first grade at the West Hills Magnet School, an experimental program bringing Hamden and New Haven children together for instruction.
+With its expansion to a K-8 program, Jan’s role shifted to Staff Developer where she became a “teacher of teachers” and was responsible for the development and assessment of the school’s curriculum.
+Her hard work and dedication ultimately brought her promotion to West Hills K-8 principal, where she worked closely with every aspect that affected her 700 students.

 After 29 years at West Hills, she was appointed to Supervisor of Early Childhood Education, overseeing 4,000 New Haven pre-k and kindergarten students.
 Involved with writing curriculum standards and a variety of School Readiness and Head Start initiatives, Jan led the city in appreciating the importance of developmentally-appropriate early education.

 Jan has been an adjunct professorship at SCSU, teaching “Integrated Curriculum for Pre-K & Kindergarten" and worked as an educational consultant for area nursery school programs.
 She is a past co-president of NHAEYC--the New Haven Chapter of the Association of the Education of Young Children, and past co-chair of programs, where she shared responsibility for developing and presenting professional workshops for the Early Childhood community.